-I see: you are uneasy about interrupting someone, and you feel you might as well do it gently.
+I see: you are uneasy about interrupting someone.
+You feel you might as well do it gently.
 Break the ice, prepare the turf, something like that.
-You are asking that guy a favor, a question, and you don’t want to overwhelm him right off the bat.
-Except you might be doing something worse: interrupting that person to notify him that you’re still typing whatever it is you want to send his way.
+You are asking them a favor or question on Slack, and you don’t want to overwhelm them right off the bat.
+Except you might be doing something worse: interrupting that person to notify them you’re still typing whatever it is you want to send their way.

 If the person you’re contacting is someone who aims at a balance between